Kevin Richardson (musician): Charity

 Just Within Reach (JWR) was formed by Richardson and started in honor of his father, Jerald Wayne Richardson.
 Richardson wanted to name the foundation after his father, whom he lost to cancer.
-Richardson formed the JWR foundation to provide environmental education and promote personal responsibility and accountability concerning the health of the Earth.
+Richardson formed the JWR Foundation to provide environmental education and promote personal responsibility and accountability concerning the health of the Earth.
 The foundation was founded in January 2001.
 He also ran with the Olympic torch for the foundation in Los Angeles, California, on January 15, 2001, and did various events for the foundation.
-It has been many years since he has done anything with the foundation and reportedly closed it.
+It has been many years since he has done anything with the foundation, and it is reportedly closed.

+In 2026, Richardson followed up on a caller to the Dave Ramsay show, who has been in Baby Step Two with $96,000 in debt.
+The caller asked Dave's advice as to whether she can go to a backstreet boys concert in Vegas, which Dave advised against.
+Richardson offered "to pick the tab" for the caller and a friend, and the Ramsay Show offered to pick up the travel.

 Personal life

 Richardson is a first cousin of fellow Backstreet Boys member Brian Littrell.

 Richardson has been married to Kristin Kay Willits, a dancer, actress, photographer, and model, since 2000.
 They met when they both worked together at Disney World in June 1992.
-Kristin was dancing in "Beauty and the Beast" as a Jello-mold and a maid while playing the character of Snow White in "The Lion King" Show.
-She was also part of Radio City Rockettes in 1994 and one of Cher's dancers on her "Do You Believe" tour.
-Kristin was also featured in one of the Backstreet Boys' earliest videos, "I'll Never Break Your Heart," and as one of the dancers at the American Music Awards in 1999.
-They dated privately on and off for 7–8 years, breaking up in 1996 and getting back together in late 1997/early 1998 when he wrote "Back to Your Heart" on the millennium album, dedicating it to her.
+Willits was featured in one of the Backstreet Boys' earliest videos, "I'll Never Break Your Heart," and as one of the dancers at the American Music Awards in 1999.
+They dated privately on and off for 7–8 years, breaking up in 1996 and getting back together in late 1997/early 1998 when he wrote "Back to Your Heart" on the Millennium album, dedicating it to her.
 He proposed to her over the holidays at the same place where they said "I love you," and their engagement, along with bandmate and cousin Brian Littrell's to Leighanne Wallace, was announced on MTV on February 15, 2000.
 The couple married on June 17, 2000, at the Cathedral Domain Camp and Conference Center in rural Lee County in eastern Kentucky.
 Together, they have two sons.
 They have resided in California since 1999.
 Kristin was later in the 2015 documentary Pushing Motherhood, where she speaks openly about her and Kevin's struggles with fertility.